MEDLINE Indexing Online Training Course

 Many MeSH indexers have advanced degrees in various biomedical sciences.

-MEDLINE indexers index almost 700,000 articles each year for inclusion into Pubmed/MEDLINE – the largest bibliographic data base in the world.
+MEDLINE indexers index more than 850,000 articles each year for inclusion into Pubmed/MEDLINE the largest bibliographic data base in the world.
 These articles cover a broad spectrum of literature in life sciences including:

 - veterinary medicine

 - some physical science (such as chemistry and physics)

 The majority of journals are indexed "cover to cover."
 That is, all articles, substantive editorials, and letters are indexed.
 Some journals are selectively indexed, meaning that only those articles related to life sciences receive MeSH headings.

 MEDLINE contains bibliographic citations and author abstracts from more than 5,600 medical and life science journals published in the United States and 70 other countries.
 The database contains over 21 million citations.

 PubMed provides access to MEDLINE through an easy to use free Internet site.

 More information about MEDLINE is available at: http://www.nlm.nih.gov/databases/databases_medline.html